Common Name: kousa dogwood

 Fruit: Showy, Edible

-Best grown in organically rich, medium moisture, well-drained, sandy soils in full sun to part shade.
+Best grown in humusy, organically rich, medium moisture, acidic to neutral, well-drained soils in full sun to part shade.
+Performs well in sandy loams.
+Appreciates regular moisture during hot summers.

-Kousa dogwood (also sometimes commonly called Japanese dogwood) is a small, deciduous flowering tree or large multi-stemmed shrub which typically grows 15-30’ tall with a vase-shaped habit in the early years, eventually maturing to a more rounded habit.
-As in the case of flowering dogwood (Cornus florida), the showy parts of the Kousa dogwood “flower” (3-5” across) are the four white petal-like bracts which surround the center cluster of insignificant, yellowish-green, true flowers.
-However, the showy bracts of Kousa are narrowly pointed whereas the bracts of flowering dogwood are rounded.
-Bloom occurs in late spring (several weeks after flowering dogwood).
+Cornus kousa, commonly called Kousa dogwood, is a small, deciduous flowering tree or multi-stemmed shrub that typically grows 15-30’ tall, with a vase-shaped habit in the early years but eventually maturing to a more rounded form.
+Bloom occurs in late spring.
+The showy parts of the Kousa dogwood “flower” (3-5” across) are the four narrowly pointed petal-like white bracts which surround the center cluster of insignificant, yellowish-green, true flowers.
 Flowers are followed by berry-like fruits (to 1” diameter) which mature to a pinkish red in summer and persist into fall.
-Fruits are edible, but are usually left for the birds.
-Dark green foliage turns reddish purple to scarlet in autumn.
-Cornus kousa var. chinensis (Chinese dogwood) is very similar to the species, except it is slightly more floriferous and its showy flower bracts are slightly larger.
+Fruits are technically edible, but are usually left for the birds.
+Oval, pointed leaves (to 4” long) are dark green, but usually turns attractive shades of reddish-purple to scarlet in autumn.
+Mottled, exfoliating, tan and gray bark on mature trees is attractive in winter.

 No serious insect or disease problems.
-This plant has better disease resistance and better cold hardiness than flowering dogwood, and is an excellent alternative to flowering dogwood in areas where dogwood anthracnose is a problem.
+This plant has better disease resistance and better cold hardiness than flowering dogwood, Cornus florida, and is an excellent alternative to flowering dogwood in areas where dogwood anthracnose is a problem.
+In full sun locations, leaf scorch may appear, particularly if soils are allowed to dry out.

 A stunning flowering tree or large shrub with good fall color.
 Plant as a specimen or in small groupings on residential property around homes, near patios or in lawns.
 Also effective in shrub borders, woodland gardens, bird gardens or naturalized areas.